nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Fellow at the King Center on Global Development at Stanford University.
-In 2025 I will join Cornell as an Assistant Professor in the Department of Economics.
+I am an Assistant Professor of Economics at Cornell University.
+I received my PhD in Economics at UC Berkeley in 2024.

 My research focuses on Development, Behavioral and Labor Economics.